andtravel/training_project_e-commerse/README.md

-## Practice of building admin panel in e-commerce shop  of laravel project
+## Practice of building e-commerce shop  of laravel project

 Training project